The DFE asks schools to ‘to create and enforce a clear and rigorous expectation for all

 The Rule of Law

 The school has a structured and fair Behaviour Policy.
 The children understand the school rules and what happens if these rules are broken.
 We also have a Home School Agreement where we work closely with parents to ensure school rules are adhered to.
 At the start of each year classes discuss class rules and agree to abide by them.
 During PSHE lessons and assemblies children learn about the importance of having rules and how these relate to laws.
 They also discuss why there needs to be consequences for those who break the rules or laws.
-By being immersed in the ethos of the school, and through direct teaching within PSHE lessons and assemblies, our pupils learn about their responsibility to be law abiding citizens.
+By being immersed in the ethos of the school, and through direct teaching within PSHE lessons and assemblies, our pupils learn about their responsibility to be law-abiding citizens.
 Visits from the Police, Fire Service, and a Magistrate are regular parts of our calendar and help to reinforce this message.

 Throughout the school, within the safe and supportive school environment, pupils are actively encouraged to make choices and to respect the choices of others.
 Our Behaviour Policy is built on the principle that children are responsible for their own actions and choices and that these have consequences.
-The school sanctions system provides reflection time where pupils are able to think about the impact of their choices.
+The school sanctions system provides reflection time when pupils are able to think about the impact of their choices.
 During PSHE, eSafety lessons and Assemblies pupils are taught how to keep themselves safe whilst they exercise their rights and personal freedoms.
 Safeguarding is embedded in every aspect of life at the school.

 Our ethos at Cherry Tree is based on mutual respect.
 Adults actively model respect with one another, and with the children, in how we speak and treat one another.
 One of our school rules is that pupils ‘Respect everybody in and out of school’.
 PSHE and assemblies focus on respect to help pupils understand what this means and how it is shown in everyday life.